-Ensure the risks of Radicalisation are referred to within all relevant policies including visitors anti bullying and online safety.
+Ensure the risks of Radicalisation are referred to within all relevant policies including visitors anti bullying and e-safety.

-Bishop Bronescombe C of E School will respond to any concern about Extremism/ Radicalisation/Prevent as a Safeguarding concern and will report in the usual way using local safeguarding procedures.
+Bishop Bronescombe School will respond to any concern about Extremism/Radicalisation/Prevent as a Safeguarding concern and will report in the usual way using local safeguarding procedures.
 We will seek to work in partnership, undertaking risk assessments where appropriate and proportionate to risk, building our children's resilience to radicalisation.

-When reviewing our PREVENT duties we would consider the guidance contained on the Safer Cornwall website (link below).
+When reviewing our PREVENT duties we would consider the guidance contained on the Safer Cornwall website.